Yea, I’ll get to the mockery in a moment; there’s a backstory, and it must be begrudgingly retold.

 When I entered the US Army, it only made sense to me to request Ft.
 Lewis as my duty station.
 I’d be close enough to get home often, by hitchhiking mostly as it turned out.
-It was a different time then, and things that seem out of place now were in vogue.
-Thumb in the air for transportation, disco for dancing, and a rock for a pet1 were normal.
+It was a different time back then, and things that seem out of place now were in vogue.
+A thumb in the air for transportation, disco music for dancing, and a rock for a pet1 were normal occurrences.

-Yesterday, President-elect Trump forced me to look back on yesteryear, with its reminders that there are events, moments, traumas in each of our lives from which escape from pain or shame does not exist and where memories refuse to fade.
+Yesterday, President-elect Trump forced me to look back on yesteryear, with its reminders that there are events, moments, traumas in each of our lives from which escape from pain or shame does not exist, and wherein memories refuse to fade.